-The sheriff’s office criminal division consists of patrol, detectives, and the marine unit, and is overseen by Undersheriff Art Frank.
-There are currently thirteen patrol deputies, two patrol sergeants, two patrol captains, and three detectives.
+The sheriff’s office criminal division consists of patrol, detectives, and the marine unit.
+There are currently fourteen patrol deputies, three patrol sergeants, one patrol captain, and two detectives.
 The Marine Unit is a part-time unit made up of personnel from throughout the Criminal Division.

 By law, Washington Sheriffs are responsible for operating a jail and providing jail services.
 The Jefferson County Jail is overseen by Jail Superintendent David Fortino, and employees both sworn corrections officers and sergeants, as well as non-sworn civilian personnel.